ericlosier/zoom-script-library/list_users/README.md

 - verified
 - created_at

-All attributes returned by the  [/users API endpoint](https://developers.zoom.us/docs/api/users/#tag/users/get/users) are included in the CSV output.
+All attributes returned by the  [GET /users API endpoint](https://developers.zoom.us/docs/api/users/#tag/users/get/users) are included in the CSV output.

 ## 🧰 Functions Overview
 | Function | Description |